 As a coating is integral to timbers ability to repel the majority of the concerns in wet areas, we strongly recommend a regimented inspection protocol at least every six months.

 A great way to test a coatings efficacy is a water bead test, To do this, you take a glass of water, dip your hand in and flick water on the surface of the timber.
 If the water repels and does not absorb, then your coating is still protecting the timber.
 If the water absorbs into the timber, then a re-coat is required.

 External applications need to follow coating manufacturer recommendations thoroughly.
 It is imperative that the coating is upheld on timber utilised in wet areas.

 If you want to use cladding or battens in your pool area, we also offer aluminium as a durable, low maintenance option.
 Even if you want the look of timber, our aluminium Click-on battens and cladding can be wrapped in a wood finish to give the product the appearance of real timber.

 We offer timber-look options across all profiles of our aluminium Click-on battens.
 Both of these options provide a natural timber aesthetic while taking advantage of the strengths of aluminium.

 The ceiling shown below at FV by Peppers uses our wood finish aluminium to provide the realistic aesthetic of timber without needing to worry about issues such as movement or maintenance.

 Our clients are at the heart of every project.
 It’s our job to deliver on the big picture and the smallest detail.
 We’re your proactive design partner – we’ll listen to what you need and will work with you to make sure your vision is achieved.

-If you have any questions about designing in wet areas, you can contact us below or give us a call on 1800 008 828.
+If you have any questions about designing in wet areas, you can contact us below.